-Low light photography is always a challenge for smartphone cameras.
-Last year, Google awed us all with the launch of Pixel 3 by providing the solution to the low-light dilemma with Night Sight feature, a software improvement that can take crisp photos in minimum surrounding light.
+Low-light photography is always a challenge for smartphone cameras.
+Last year, Google awed us all with the launch of Pixel 3 by providing the solution to the low-light dilemma with the Night Sight feature, a software improvement that can take crisp photos in minimum surrounding light.
 This year we have Huawei P30 Pro that is getting the title of “the low light king”.

 Ever since Huawei joined hands with Leica to improve the camera experience, we have seen the birth of some great camera phones.
-The lenses that are manufactured by the German optics company and the software and chipset (Kirin) created by the Chinese smartphone giant mesh well together in the latest flagship phone to deliver outstanding performance.
+The lenses that the German optics company manufactures and the software and chipset (Kirin) created by the Chinese smartphone giant mesh well together in the latest flagship phone to deliver outstanding performance.